harmeetsingh11/real-asset-marketplace/README.md

    ```

 7. **Make API Calls:**

-   - With the server running, you can now make API calls to the available endpoints.
+   - With the server running, you can make API calls to the available endpoints using the Swagger documentation available at `http://localhost:3000/api`.

 ## Contributors: